koyo-nic/grass-course-veroa/slides/03_raster/PITCHME.md

 ### Basic raster concepts in GRASS GIS

 > A "raster map" is a gridded array of cells.
 It has rows and columns, with a data point (or null value indicator) in each cell.
-They may exist as a 2D grid or as a 3D cube.
+They may exist as 2D grids or 3D cubes.

 - Boundaries are described by the north, south, east, and west fields.
 - Extent is described by the outer bounds of all cells within the map.